ls-rcr/rules/english.md

           4. The victim of the scam has at least 500 score.
       17. **Ban evade**.
 You may not circumvent the ban system by creating another account and/or using a different IP address from the one that is banned.
       18. **Asking staff members to do events or for packets, teleports, etc**.
+      19. **Interrupt Pagati in their course of official roleplay**.
+You should not deliberately carry out any actions that could lead to a player being withdrawn from their roleplaying activity.
+This includes, but is not limited to, the following:
+          1. Cuffing, searching and/or arresting.
+          2. Raping and/or kidnapping.
+          3. Melee DM.

 3. # Lsrcr Forum-Specific Rules